jannis-baum/bachelor-thesis/proposal.md

-# Processing clinical pharmacogenomic findings to facilitate personalized access for non-professionals
+# Processing natural language in pharmacogenomic guidelines to facilitate access for non-professionals

 ## Research Proposal (subject to change)